Martin-Bohring/fixieSpec/README.md

 So everybody can watch a great developer at work.

 ### Assertion Framework ###
-Am a long time ueser of [https://github.com/dennisdoomen/FluentAssertions](https://github.com/dennisdoomen/FluentAssertions "Fluent Assertions").
+I am a long time user of [https://github.com/dennisdoomen/FluentAssertions](https://github.com/dennisdoomen/FluentAssertions "Fluent Assertions").
 It is simple the most complete fluent asserion library.

 No matter what unit test framework I used in the past, I always had trouble what parameter comes first in its assertion methods:

 Is it the actual value or the excpected value.
-Since both are of the same type (most of the time), the method signator is not helpfull.
+Since both are of the same type (most of the time), the method signature is not helpfull.
 Fluent Assertions solves that and a lot more [https://github.com/dennisdoomen/FluentAssertions/wiki](https://github.com/dennisdoomen/FluentAssertions/wiki "Fluent Assertions Wiki").

 The only draw back is that some of the exception messages are difficult to decipher.